HangyuChen/HangyuChen.github.io/personalstatement.md

 <br>After graduation from Beijing University of Aeronaut and Astronaut, I worked at Beijing Institute of Technology serving as a research assistant and continued my research on antenna and array design, active metasurfaces and radar cross section analysis and control.
 During this period I concluded my research and wrote an article which was submitted to IEEE Transaction on Antenna Propagation (IF 5.7) and under review.
 Devoting myself to doing research of brings me a great sense of fulfillment.

-<br>At last, based on facts and reasons stated above, I firmly choose to look for a PhD vacancy and continue my research on relevant fields.
+<br>At last, based on facts and reasons stated above, I firmly choose to look for a PhD position and continue my research on relevant fields.